What is the Disability Tax Credit?

 This means that you are taking more than 1 or 2 injections of insulin per day, you are monitoring your blood glucose levels 6 or more times per day, you are monitoring your carbohydrate income to match your insulin needs, and you are keeping detailed data on trends and patterns for your diabetes care.

-I’m on a pump so I automatically qualify right?
+I’m on an insulin pump so I automatically qualify right?

 WRONG.
 As of the 2004 tax year, the method of insulin delivery no longer matters.
 What does matter is the time you spend on Life-Sustaining Therapy.
 In previous years, the amount of time spent injecting insulin was the criteria for acceptance.
 Insulin pumps inject 24/7.
 With the changes, activities must take away from routine daily living.